Thursday, December 31, 2020

 Another judge, Paul Strisik (1918-1998), remarked: "This painting conveyed a tense dramatic situation very successfully without falling into mere illustration."
 I don't think we should take that as a swipe at the field of illustration but rather as an attempt to lay down a line between illustration and fine art.
 The artist himself wrote: "The flood scene is a descriptive kind of work.
 I do not always paint this way.
 Most of my more recent production might well be classified as more abstract."

 Laska was something of an activist.
 He was a charter member of the Eugene V. Debs Foundation and the designer of the Eugene V. Debs Award, a large plaque that has been handed out every year but two since 1965.
 (Hoosier author Kurt Vonnegut, Jr. [1922-2007] won the award in 1981.)
 Laska's art also adorns the interior walls of the Eugene V. Debs Home in Terre Haute.
-I won't show any of that art here, as it depicts some of the hateful figures and symbols of a hateful and murderous system responsible for the deaths of countless millions of people, including compatriots of Laska's parents.
+I won't show any of that art here, as it depicts some of the hateful figures, as well as symbols of, a hateful and murderous system responsible for the deaths of countless millions of people, including compatriots of Laska's parents.
 Instead I will just show his painting, which is, I think, remarkable for its almost abstract handling and composition of a scene that might otherwise be considered a genre painting.

 Flood Scene, West Terre Haute, an oil painting by Indiana artist John Laska (1918-2009), purchased in 1960 by Indiana University for its student union.
 Dimensions 36 x 26 inches.

-Original text copyright 2020 Terence E. Hanley
+Original text copyright 2020, 2024 Terence E. Hanley

 Thursday, July 9, 2020